 If you are deaf or hard-of-hearing, contact VictimLinkBC by text at 604-836-6381 or by TTY at 604-875-0885 (to call collect, please call the Telus Relay Service at 711).

 At any time of day or night, you can also call the WAVAW Rape Crisis Centre crisis line at 1-877-392-7583.
 WAVAW provides support services for survivors of sexualized violence who are of marginalized genders: cis and trans women, and Two-Spirit, trans, and/or non-binary people.
 WAVAW is located in Vancouver but its toll-free crisis line is available across Canada.

-Our new video called The Unfinished Story of Yes is part of the Only Yes Means Yes project.
+Our video titled The Unfinished Story of Yes is part of our Only Yes Means Yes project.
 It explains how activism has shaped Canada’s laws about sexual assault over the years – and the deep problems that remain.

 Huge thanks to the student advisors and community advisors whose vision shaped the video, and to our talented animator, Ira Hardy.

 Thanks also to our generous project funders: the Law Foundation of BC, the Health Sciences Association of BC, the Province of BC, the Social Sciences and Humanities Research Council, and Impacts.

 West Coast LEAF offers workshops about consent, sexual assault, and sexual harassment, with a legal focus and a social justice lens.
 All workshops can be adapted to meet the needs of your group.
 While we usually request a $100 honorarium per workshop, we offer a sliding scale and can often waive the fee if cost is a barrier.
 If you are outside of Metro Vancouver, we may be able to facilitate a workshop in your community if you can cover our travel expenses.
 Email email@example.com or phone 604-684-8772 to inquire.